Showing posts with label Other. Show all posts

 The CryptO'pinion?

 You can't go wrong with fast cars and big guns.
-This game has what it takes but there are a few more niggles that bugged me: the driving stage feels like a clunky afterthought but the power-ups are a neat touch.
-The missions are pretty much the same, thus quite repetitive and later tasks certainly require extra time.
+This game has what it takes but there are a few niggles that bugged me: the driving stage feels like a clunky afterthought but the power-ups are a neat touch.
+The missions are pretty much the same, thus quite repetitive and later tasks require more time.

 Download for floppy or hard drive.